CFAES Give Today

 Zinc (ppm) 53 a 47 ab 44 b 183 a 140 b 113 b

-Mehlich-3 versus Tissue Concentrations to Assess Micronutrient AvailabilityTwo graphs showing the relationships betwen tissue manganese (Mn), soil Mn, and soil pH in a 2021 crop.
+Mehlich-3 Versus Tissue Concentrations to Assess Micronutrient AvailabilityTwo graphs showing the relationships betwen tissue manganese (Mn), soil Mn, and soil pH in a 2021 crop.

 Mehlich-3 extractable micronutrients were not a good indicator of crop nutrient availability, as tissue micronutrient concentrations were often negatively related to soil Mehlich-3 concentrations.
 For both beet and radish crops, as soil Mn levels increased, tissue concentration decreased (Figure 1, left panel).
 The decrease in Mn availability was likely driven by increasing soil pH (Figure 1, right panel), and was at odds with what the soil Mehlich-3 extraction indicated.
 With the application of lime to a muck soil, soil pH increases, and subsequently so do the micronutrient Mehlich-3 values (Figure 2).A graph showing the soil pH vs. Mehlich-3 Mn in the final year of a 2021 study.